jubbp/EM-COMM-PJ/README.md

 * Use "non-standard" frequencies
 * Digital rather than analogue
 * Code words and predefined phrases
+* Use a commercial service where encryption is allowed

 ## 🦺 Information is King